sbmlteam/sbmlteam.github.io/site/content/software/sbml-test-suite/_index.md

 #=====================================================================
 +++

 The SBML Test Suite is a conformance testing system for [SBML](http://sbml.org).
-It allows developers and users to test the degree and correctness of the SBML support provided in a software package.
-The tests are syntactic and semantic in nature.
+It can be used by developers to test their software's implementation of SBML support; it can also be used by modelers to assess the correctness and completeness of SBML support in a given software system.
+The collection of test cases includes both syntactic and semantic tests.

 {{< software-links download="https://github.com/sbmlteam/sbml-test-suite/releases" changes="https://github.com/sbmlteam/sbml-test-suite/blob/master/NEWS.md"
 docs="test-suite-docs" tracker="https://github.com/sbmlteam/sbml-test-suite/issues/" repo="https://github.com/sbmlteam/sbml-test-suite" >}}